 We approach Quantitative Methods in 2 parts.

-In this first part, Reading 1-3 forms the absolute foundation of the CFA Level 1 syllabus.
+In this first part, Learning Module (LM) 1-3 forms the absolute foundation of the CFA Level 1 syllabus.
 Covering concepts such as the Time Value of Money (TVM), Present & Future Values, and Annuities.
 A solid understanding of these topics will pay dividends later in areas such as Asset Valuation and Portfolio Management.

 During the course of this study session, you will also be expected to get to grips with the official CFA calculator, the Texas Instruments BA II Plus.
 Check out this BA II Plus calculator guide for more tips.